danielxji6/project-00/game-2/readme.md

-# Racing Game 01
+# Racing Game 02

-This is my second game and this one I use canvas to have the playground.
+*This is my second game and this one I use canvas to have the playground.
-For Player1 will use "right" to move, "up" to jump.
+*For Player1 will use "right" to move, "up" to jump.
-For Player2 will use "D" to move, "W" to jump.
+*For Player2 will use "D" to move, "W" to jump.
-When you get a coin you will speed up.
+*When you get a coin you will speed up.

 ## Technologies Used

-JS:
+*JS:*
 1. canvas
 2. keydown()
 3. keyup()